likianta/depsland/DEVNOTE.md

 ## Misc

-if you are using pycharm as your IDE, mark the following folders excluded:
+If you are using PyCharm, mark the following folders excluded in case indexing time too long:

 - apps
 - chore